EcologyR/BlueCarbon/README.md

 generates a model for that site, else, model for specie, else, model for that ecosystem.
-If a model can not be created due to the low number of samples (\<10) it uses the equations in Fourqurean et al. 2012 for seagrasses, Maxwell et al. 2023 for salt marshes and Piñeiro-Juncal in prepp for mangroves to estimate the organic carbon.
+If a model can not be created due to the low number of samples (\<10) it uses the equations in Fourqurean et al. 2012 for seagrasses, Maxwell et al. 2023 for salt marshes and Piñeiro-Juncal, in review, for mangroves to estimate the organic carbon.
 It is unlikely, but possible, that a model will predict a higher organic carbon than organic matter content.
 This is not possible in nature.
 If this is the case the function will give a warning and it is recommended to discard that model.

 Fourqureanet al. (2012) Seagrass ecosystems as a globally significant carbon stock.
 Nat.
 Geosci.5, 505–509. <https://doi.org/10.1038/ngeo1477>